2013 Boston College Eagles football team: Villanova

 In Steve Addazio's first game as head coach and season opener for the Eagles, Boston College took on their historical foe, the Villanova Wildcats for the first time since 1980.
 Ranked #5 in the FCS polls, Villanova had a strong potential to upset an FBS team coming off a trying 2–10 year.
-The upset looked imminent as the Wildcats led 14–7 at halftime, the first score of which came on a spectacular 4th down field goal fake on the first drive of the game.
+The upset looked imminent as the Wildcats led 14–7 at halftime, the first score of which came on a spectacular 4th down fake punt on the first drive of the game.
 However, the Eagles came out of the half energized and turned the game around to win 24–14.

 Wake Forest

 In the ACC opener for both teams, the Eagles took on the Demon Deacons on ESPN2 College Football Friday Primetime.
 BC's defense stifled the Deacons' option attack all game, while churning out scores on a 204-yard performance by senior running back Andre Williams, as the Eagles went 2–0 for the first time since 2010, and matched their win total from the previous year.